-There is more to conception than having sex.
-Conception for couples with fertility problems can require some preparation, and this is where Preconception Care comes in.
-If you decide to support your and your partner’s reproductive health and fertility, it may just be what it takes to solve the problem.
+For couples with fertility problems - improving fertility and falling pregnant can require some preparation.
+When you decide to support your and your partner’s health and fertility, it may just be what it takes to solve the problem.

-In this blog post, we will cover how, preconception care can support your reproductive health and fertility.
+In this blog post, I will cover how, preconception care can help improve your fertility and hopefully get you inspired to take action.
 To be most effective, preconception care is usually started 3-6 months before pregnancy.

 When it comes to improving your health and fertility - the most obvious place to start is with your diet:

 You usually don’t have to take drastic measures.
 Making small lifestyle changes to enhance your body’s readiness for pregnancy is a positive first step.

 Supplementing your body with a professional preconception multivitamin for him and for her along with some low toxicity fish oil is great start.